-Who needs hoity-toity passementerie when you can trim your drapery panels, a bed skirt, your bookshelves, pillows…anything! with inexpensive buttons and ribbon.
+Who needs hoity-toity passementerie when you can trim your drapery panels, a bed skirt, your bookshelves, pillows…anything! with inexpensive buttons and ribbon that look just as nice as expensive decorative trim.

 Back in 1997 I decorated a room for a local Decorator Show House and had the opportunity to work with many high end designers.
 I was new on the scene.
 My room was literally a cedar closet that I was turning into a room.
 I got to know one of the designers, Bill Bellis well.
 His room ended up on the cover of Traditional Home Decorator Show House magazine that year.
 A Butler’s Pantry that I did for another Show House that year made it into the magazine, too – but not on the cover.
 I wrote about it here and here.
 He had an array of contractors, real antiques, and purchased all of his fabric and trims from high end manufacturers that only sell “To the Trade” to help him complete his room.